lasalr/lasalr/README.md

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://au.linkedin.com/in/lasalranasinghe)
 &nbsp; -->

-#### I'm qualified as a data scientist and currently looking for my next venture.
+#### I'm qualified as a data scientist and currently working as a Data Integration & BI Analyst.
 Also, I am a heavy technology enthusiast and enjoy acquiring and applying multidisciplinary knowledge.
 #### I completed my Master of Data Science from Monash University, Australia.
 #### I have a Bachelor's degree in engineering and have worked in analytics and business process improvement for 5 years.
 I am also competent in finance as a chartered global management accountant ([CIMA](https://www.cimaglobal.com/), [AICPA](https://www.aicpa-cima.com/))